patriciatran/ghost-crabs/README.md

 ## Contents of directory
 1. Data : Raw data files, and input files for R code
-2. Ghost-crab-GIS: Files for GIS analysis
+2. GhostCrab-GIS: Files for GIS analysis
 3. Report : Final report for class

-.Rmd : R code to generate figures and statistical analyses.
+ghostcrabburrows-Tran2018.Rmd.Rmd : R code to generate figures and statistical analyses.